Reviewed and updated Dec. 1, 2021

 In addition to having a tax pro plugging in your tax data, you also get the benefit of personal consultation and help on your current return as well as in planning for future filings.

-And in conjunction with major tax professional groups, the IRS has provided links to tax preparer online search engines that can help you find the perfect tax pro to get you through the 2017 filing season.
+In addition, several major tax professional groups offer online tax preparer searches that can help you find the perfect tax pro to get you through filing season.

 National Association of Enrolled Agents (NAEA) -- NAEA is a professional society representing enrolled agents (EAs), who earn their licenses from the Department of Treasury by passing a three-part exam administered by IRS.